Delaware Primary: June 2, 2020

 It's still very early in the election season, and dates often change.
 Please sign up below for Voter Alerts in Delaware and we'll send you an email if the dates change!

-Delaware has semi-closed primaries — Delawareans must register as democrat or undeclared to vote for Bernie!
+Delaware has closed primaries — Delawareans must register as democrat to vote for Bernie!

 In Delaware, you must be affiliated as a democrat by February 29, 2020, which is before the registration deadline!